ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut2.rst

     :height: 400px
     :alt: Tut2pic2

-| Keep in mind, that the plot functions do not filter the data.
+| Keep in mind that the plot functions do not filter the data.
 If you would like to plot e.g. just the output from Austria you would have to create a new data set, and specifiy this as input in a new plot:

 .. code-block:: python